James R. Davis,

 - “Arbitration and Mediation for International Intellectual Property Disputes — An Emphasis on Domain Names and the UDRP.”
 Presented by WIPO, the ABA Section of Intellectual Property Law, and the International Intellectual Property Society (New York, NY)

 - “Google AdWords: The Current State of the Law in the U.S. and Internationally.”
 ABA IPL Section’s Spring Conference (Arlington, VA)

 Jim is frequently quoted and published on recent developments in trademark and Internet law.
-His cases and work have been profiled in The Washington Post, Bisnow, Bloomberg, LexisNexis, and other publications.
+His cases and work have been profiled in The Washington Post, Bisnow, Bloomberg, World Trademark Review, LexisNexis, and other publications.
 His articles include “Tenth Circuit Rules on Keyword Advertising in 1-800-Contacts Case,” “Courts Still Sorting Out Issues on Keyword-Triggered Search Engine Advertising,” and “Proposed Amendments to the National Arbitration Forum’s Supplemental Rules Governing Domain Name Disputes.”